-During the 2017 fiscal year, health and safety expenses decreased by \$195,433 due to grant funds expended on a sewer improvement project in the 2016 fiscal year, but not in the 2017 fiscal year.
+During the 2018 fiscal year, health and safety expenses increased by \$256,888 due to grant funds expended on a water improvement project.

 Graphic presentations of selected current year data from the changes in net position table follow in order to assist in the analysis of the City's activities.